Content created: 1997-05-11

 Despite the negative stereotype of the professional matchmaker, there are positive cultural supports for matchmaking as well.
 Chinese society particularly celebrates the ability to introduce partners to a marriage.
 We have seen that both traditional and recent law and ritual provided a place for the matchmaker in the bridal procession and the marriage celebration.
 One Tiānjīn informant, not a professional matchmaker, but a man who prides himself on the occasional introductions he has arranged, cites the Tiānjīn proverb, "Four times a matchmaker and you can pass over the golden bridge [into Heaven]" (sì cháng méi guò jīnqiáo 四常媒过金桥).

 The rise of non-blind marriage in our own century has been accompanied by increasing use of the term hóngniáng 红娘 to designate a matchmaker.
-Hóngniáng (which literally means "red maiden") was originally the name of a chambermaid in the story of The Romance of the Western Bower (Xīxiāng Jì 西厢记), where she is responsible for arranging communications and trysts between her mistress, who is temporarily living in a monastery with her widowed mother, and a young scholar who briefly takes up residence in the same monastery.
+Hóngniáng (which literally means "red maiden") was originally the name of a chambermaid in the story of The Romance of the Western Bower (Xīxiāng Jì 西厢记), also translated as The Chronicle of the West Wing , where she is responsible for arranging communications and trysts between her mistress, who is temporarily living in a monastery with her widowed mother, and a young scholar who briefly takes up residence in the same monastery.
 Hóngniáng does not in fact arrange a marriage so much as a premarital affair (although in fuller versions of the story the lovers are in fact married in the end).24 The point is that Hóngniáng seeks to unite two people who were destined to love each other, and she does this with determination and ingenuity, even against rumors of the man's infidelity, against opposition by her mistress' bother, and against a host of political and military obstacles.
 She is thus the pivotal figure in a romantic love story.
 Perhaps significantly for her positive image, Hóngniáng did not collect a fee for her services.

 Footnote #24: The novel is by Yuán dynasty writer Wáng Shífǔ 王实甫, but incidents from the story have become standard repertoire pieces in various theatrical traditions, and the character is readily recognized by people who have not read the novel.
 Many of the tales associated with this cycle of stories circulate without specific reference to the original source.
 Schak's informants apparently told him several variants of stories from the Western Bower circulating as independent romantic love stories (Schak 1974: 40-41).